House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Janka Hardness Scale 770

 Striped Maple is affordable and can be used for various DIY projects and carving.
-It’s easy to process and work with, both with machine and hand tools.
-Striped Maple is another species that’s commonly straight-grained but can be wavy and finishes nicely, although blotches may appear while staining and you might need toners to even out the color after staining.
-It’s suitable for carvings, furniture, accessories, boxes, or other small wood projects.
+It’s easy to use, both with machine and hand tools.
+Striped Maple is another species that’s commonly straight-grained but can be wavy and finishes nicely, but blotches may appear while staining.

 Pros